jxm-analytics/metrolinx-asset-strategy-case/README.md

-# Metrolinx Asset Strategy: Investment Scoring with Power BI
+# Public Asset Strategy – Investment Scoring Model

-This project simulates a strategic portfolio evaluation framework for **Metrolinx**, Ontario’s regional transit agency.
-It focuses on identifying real estate assets that are high-performing, underperforming, or borderline.
-The goal is to guide data-driven decisions around whether to acquire more of a given asset type, hold and monitor, or consider divesting based on key performance indicators.
+This project demonstrates a simulated strategic portfolio evaluation framework designed for public infrastructure agencies.
+Using Power BI and DAX, it evaluates asset performance based on ROI, CapEx, and user sentiment, providing actionable recommendations: Acquire, Hold, or Consider Selling.

 ---